I Went to an Illegal Pig-Killing Party

 “What’s that?”
 I ask.

 “Brain!” he roars, his brother arriving on cue with a tray loaded with plum brandy.
 Brain bruschetta in one hand, pig’s trotter in the other, the two brothers gawp at me, waiting for me to eat.
-I bite in, swill it down with the shot one of them has handed me and let out a girly teenage cough.
-The men chuckle, give me a patronising slap on the shoulder and hastily return to slice up the carcass.
+I bite in, swill it down with the shot one of them has handed me, and let out a girly teenage cough.
+The men chuckle, give me a patronizing slap on the shoulder, and hastily return to slice up the carcass.

 Bizarrely, the event is technically illegal.
-As of January, 2012, the EU decided that a pig slaughter party wasn’t very ethical and stamped a £10,000 fine on anyone caught holding one (yet foie gras remains totally OK).
+As of January 2012, the EU decided that a pig-slaughter party wasn’t very ethical and stamped a £10,000 ($15,000) fine on anyone caught holding one (yet foie gras remains totally OK).
 The Czechs, in typical Czech fashion, responded in the best way possible: by completely ignoring Brussels and carrying on exactly as before.

 Delving his hands into the pig’s neck, the butcher then scoops its warm blood into a bucket, and an unlucky brother-in-law is given the grim task of stirring it with his bare hands to stop it congealing (to make blood soup with later).
 Then it’s a quick shower and a shave for the pig, and a few shots of slivovice (the plum brandy) for the boys, before the animal is strung up in the garage to disassemble.

-With the organs all nicely boiled, the revellers gather round a table for a quick, meaty snack ( ovar), and as their honoured guest, I’m treated to a generous nibble tray of liver, kidney, pancreas and heart.
+With the organs all nicely boiled, the revelers gather round a table for a quick, meaty snack ( ovar), and as their honored guest, I’m treated to a generous nibble tray of liver, kidney, pancreas, and heart.
 Beautiful.
 As I wash down the last of the porky treats with my eighth shot of slivovice, I’m praying that the pig’s liver I ate will start soaking up the alcohol mine normally would.

 “It needs to be cooled for a few days,” Eva Mensikova, our host’s daughter, tells me.
 “Then you cut it up into slices and eat it with a bit of vinegar.
 Washed down with a glass of Czech beer, it’s delicious.”

-With no time to ponder this culinary tip, I’m told to join the rest of the gang for the party to “really start”.
-I’ve already had 12 shots of brandy and 5 beers; this is worrying information.
+With no time to ponder this culinary tip, I’m told to join the rest of the gang for the party to “really start.”
+I’ve already had 12 shots of brandy and five beers; this is worrying information.

-The uncle’s 80 percent proof homemade brew immediately comes out, and everyone laughs as he fills up a half-pint glass.
+The uncle’s 80-proof homemade brew immediately comes out, and everyone laughs as he fills up a half-pint glass.
 I’m terrified he will make me drink it, but luckily he just dispenses a shot’s worth into my cup and skips on to the next person.
-As Mr Sehnalik starts up a sing-song of old Czech folk on guitar, I’m handed a final soak-up-the-alcohol snack ( skvarky) – a piece of bread smeared with lard and bits of fatty bacon.
-It looks pretty vile, but it’s not – it’s like a packet of Mr Porky’s melted on toast, and it tastes amazing.
+As Mr. Sehnalik starts up a sing-along of old Czech folk on guitar, I’m handed a final soak-up-the-alcohol snack ( skvarky)—a piece of bread smeared with lard and bits of fatty bacon.
+It looks pretty vile, but it’s not—it’s like a packet of Mr. Porky’s melted on toast, and it tastes amazing.

 I am half-man, half-pig, but I’ve just about survived.
 It’s been the most surreal degustation of my life, but one that I’m looking forward to repeating all over again next year.